 - ¼ teaspoon vanilla extract

-- Divide the batter into the prepared ramekins.
-Wipe down the sides of the ramekins and cook for 6-8 minutes or until the center is set (depending on the strength of your air fryer).Tip: Insert a toothpick into the center of the cake.
-It should come out clean.
+- Divide the batter between the prepared ramekins.
+Wipe down the sides of the ramekins and cook for 6-8 minutes, or until a toothpick inserted in the center comes out clean.

-- Let the mug cake cool before adding your frosting, or leave it unfrosted.
+- Let the mug cake cool before adding frosting, or leave it as is.

 - Divide the batter into two ramekins for sharing.